 Donald Trump’s Childhood Home Auction Buzz: Will Trump Bid On His Old House?
-[Opinion]

 Donald Trump’s childhood home is on the auction block, but not because it is in foreclosure.
 The sale of Trump’s former house has drawn attention from around the world, so this is a specialized auction.
-The home will sell at auction to the highest bidder, but because of its link to Trump it has an inflated value.
+The home will sell at auction to the highest bidder, but because of its link to Trump, it has an inflated value.
 The modest house that Trump’s father built in a Queen’s neighborhood long ago is expected to sell at auction for much more than what it would be worth if it wasn’t once lived in by the future president.

-The butter-colored Tudor-style home sits on a plot of land, which might be called a postage stamp-size lot by people who hail from more rural areas around the country.
+The butter-colored, Tudor-style home sits on a plot of land, which might be called a postage stamp-size lot by people who hail from more rural areas around the country.
 The flagstone walkway leads up to the front door that opens up into a five bedroom home where Donald Trump lived as an infant until he hit the age of 4.
 The auction winner can actually hang out a shingle boosting “Donald Trump Slept Here.”

 (#DiiME) Donald Trump’s Childhood Home Goes to Auction https://t.co/GYRdjvUiHn (#GORDiiTOO)